 From this point on, Windows will start making System Restore Points.
 However, you will not be able to restore your system to an older point.
 In such a case, your option is to use data recovery software.

-Use Data Recovery Software
+Method 2: Use Data Recovery Software

-Once you have selected the location and recovery method, you are ready to begin the recovery process.
+Step 3.
 Click the Search for lost data button to initiate the scanning algorithms and find your deleted files.

+Step 5.
+You will then be prompted to choose a storage location to save the data Disk Drill is recovering.
 Do not use the same disk that experienced the data loss to prevent overwriting or corrupting the files you wish to recover.

 Programs that are deleted intentionally by users or unknowingly through Windows 10 updates can be recovered.
 While several programs do not generate essential data files, some associated files might be crucial to users.
 If you have lost your programs due to some process, it can be unpleasant but has a few simple solutions.